This is the second part of our team profile for DC Comics’ Outsiders. It covers the 1986-1992 span.

 Global, but with a clear emphasis on the USA.

 - Station Markovia (one mile off the Santa Monica coast, CA).

 - Halo and Katana live in a bungalow on Stone Canyon Drive, L.A..
 I assume this is a fictional, less expensive area near Stone Canyon Road in Bel Air.

-- Metamorpho, Sapphire Stagg and Black Lightning live in a yacht in the Marina del Rey, L.A..
+- Metamorpho, Sapphire Stagg and Black Lightning live on a yacht in the Marina del Rey, L.A..

 - Lightning later moves to a flat in the Brentwood Apartments, presumably in L.A..